 When I was an agent in New York City, I made $1,500 to $3,000 per closed rental transaction.
 Agents who worked high-end exclusive rental listings sometimes collected five-figure commission checks from one closed rental deal.
-While results like these might not be common in all rental markets, it proves that rentals can be very lucrative for real estate agents.
+While results like these might not be common in all rental markets (it’s New York City, after all), it proves that rentals can be very lucrative for real estate agents.

-How Agents Can Start Working Rentals
+How to Start Working Rentals

 If you want to work the sales side, start educating your sphere on real estate investing with an eye toward renting.
 You can get started with these deep-dive articles on real estate investing from Sean Moudry: